stjordanis/fullstop-punctuation-multilang-large/README.md

 ## Results

-The model achieves the following F1 scores for the different languages.
-The performance differs for the single punctuation markers.
-Hyphens and colons, in many cases, are optional and can be substituted by either a comma or a full stop.
+The performance differs for the single punctuation markers as hyphens and colons, in many cases, are optional and can be substituted by either a comma or a full stop.
+The model achieves the following F1 scores for the different languages:

 | Label         | EN    | DE    | FR    | IT    |
 | ------------- | ----- | ----- | ----- | ----- |